matiasvillaverde/blog/src/data/blog/uper-how-to-orchestrate-an-army-of-software-engineers.md

 ### 1.2 Use Claude Code to _understand_ the codebase deeply

+> Only understand and explore the codebase, don't write any code

 1. Subsequently, use Claude Code to **investigate the relevant parts** of the code that will be affected.
     1. Ask to get context from the **git history** or find specific files.
     2. Ask Claude to identify which **files and functions** are involved in the feature.